mwcz/clayto-hugo/content/posts/058 - Command Line Bash/index.md

 ![Command Line Heroes arcade cabinets](cabs.jpg)

-Notice the shout-out to [Open Jam][oj] on the orange side of the cabinets!
+Notice the shout-out to [Open Jam][oj] (our <abbr title="free and open-source software">FOSS</abbr>-themed game jam) on the orange side of the cabinets!
 If you look closely at the screen, you can spot a few games in the launcher.

  - [CLH Bash][game]
  - [Pity About Earth...][pae]